Cedar Point Halloweekends with Kids

 - Cornstalk & Haybale Maze – Find your way through the corn or hay bale maze

 - Pumpkin “Patch” – Pick a mini-pumpkin from the patch

 - Games – Play Cornhole and other fall games for prizes

 - Corn Box – Crawl through the box of corn

 - Pumpkin Painting – Paint a mini-pumpkin and leave it to dry on the haybales

 - Linus’ Mummy Pit – Become a mummy as you play in the foam bubbles

 - Coloring – Color fun pages featuring the Peanuts gang

 Haunt is the scary portion of Halloweekends.
-It mostly runs after dark with some parts open late Sunday afternoons.
+It mostly runs after dark on Friday and Saturday with some parts open late Sunday afternoons.